-Metro malls busy after Christmas
+Metro Detroit malls bustling after Christmas

 Santa doesn't always get it right.
 And for many Metro Detroiters, that meant a trip to the mall Friday to exchange presents, spend gift cards and shop the post-Christmas sales.

 "This is the second busiest day of the shopping year for the most part," said Liz Stickel, regional sales manager for Claire's jewelry store, which was selling all jewelry for $5 or less.
 "We have to clear it out, with the end of the fiscal year upon us.
 Spring is coming and we've got to restock."

 The Claire's accessories store at Macomb Mall in Roseville was full of young shoppers spending gift cards they received for Christmas.

 Kandance Gantt of Harper Woods brought her daughter, Darianna, 13, to spend her gift card.

 "I figured there would be more deals after Christmas, more sales," she said.
 "So this way she could get more bang for her buck."